apollographql/apollo/studio-docs/source/datadog-integration.md

     ![DatadogApiKey](./img/datadog/api-key.png)

-3. To determine your API region, look at your browser's address bar.
-If the domain name is `app.datadoghq.com`, then your API region is `US`; if the domain name is `app.datadoghq.eu`, then your API region is `EU`.
+3. Determine your Datadog API region by looking at your browser's address bar:

+    * If the domain name is `app.datadoghq.com`, then your API region is `US`.
+    * If the domain name is `app.datadoghq.eu`, then your API region is `EU`.

 4. In Studio, go to your graph's Integrations page:

     ![IntegrationsPage](./img/datadog/settings-link.png)

 5. In the Datadog Forwarding section, click **Configure**.
-Provide your API key and region, and click **Enable**.
+Provide your API key and region, then click **Enable**.

     ![IntegrationsToggle](./img/datadog/settings-toggle.png)